 You do have to empty the bagless bin each day and clean the brushes every couple of days.
 But the whole process takes about 2 minutes.

 The Roomba goes straight from hardwoods or vinyl floors to carpet.
 In our house, that means going up and over a runner dividing the hardwood floor in the foyer to the carpet in the living room.
 Our Roomba just goes right up over the runner and has never had a problem making the transition between floor types.

 Also, our dog, Sam, is a Jack Russell mix.
 At first, she barked a few times at the Roomba.
 Now she just moves out of the way.
 Otherwise she ignores it completely.
-Above, you can see a video of her interacting with it.
 Of course, your dog’s results may vary.

 I have had three maintenance issues.

 First, about 10 months after I bought it, the Roomba stopped picking up dirt.
 The suction still worked, but the brushes weren’t spinning correctly.
 The Roomba was still under warranty, and iRobot sent out a replacement part assembly.
 5 screws later, and I was back in business.

 Second, after the one-year warranty expired, the battery died.
 I found this one on Newegg.com.
 It actually holds a charge longer than the original equipment battery, so the roomba cleans even longer.